Nesil Caliskan: Parliamentary career

-In June 2024, Caliskan was formally selected as the candidate for Barking for the 2024 General Election to succeed Veteran MP Margaret Hodge after the original candidate, Leader of Barking and Dagenham Council Darren Rodwell withdrew his candidacy due to sexual harassment allegations against him, which Rodwell was nevertheless cleared of days afterwards.
+In June 2024, Caliskan was formally selected as the candidate for Barking for the 2024 general election to succeed veteran MP Margaret Hodge after the original candidate, Leader of Barking and Dagenham Council Darren Rodwell, withdrew his candidacy due to sexual harassment allegations against him, which Rodwell was nevertheless cleared of days afterwards.
 Caliskan is the first Turkish-Cypriot heritage Member of Parliament.
 On 4 July, Caliskan was elected Member of Parliament for Barking with an 11,054 majority, succeeding veteran MP Margaret Hodge who stood down.
 Shortly after being elected MP, Caliskan announced that she would stand down as Enfield Council leader as soon as a new leader is elected.
 On 9 August 2024, Caliskan resigned as leader of Enfield Council with Ergin Erbil made interim leader, but remained a councillor of Enfield Council.
 On 18 September, Ergin Erbil was formally elected leader of Enfield Council.
-Caliskan has after her election as MP effectively resigned as a National Executive Committee (NEC) member.
+Caliskan has following her election as MP effectively resigned as a National Executive Committee (NEC) member.
 On 28 November 2024, following her resignation as a councillor for Jubilee ward, Ian Barnes was elected to replace Caliskan.

 Government experience

-On the 7th of September 2025, Nesil Caliskan was given a new job as Comptroller of the Household, which means Caliskan is the third most senior UK Government Whip in the House of Commons, she is also the first Turkish-Cypriot heritage MP to be appointed a Government Whip in 2025.
+On 7 September 2025, Caliskan was given a new job as Comptroller of the Household, which means she was the third most senior UK Government Whip in the House of Commons; she is also the first Turkish-Cypriot heritage MP to be appointed a Government Whip.

+On 12 May 2026, following multiple government resignations, Caliskan was appointed Parliamentary Under-Secretary of State in the Ministry of Housing, Communities and Local Government.
+She left government in July 2026.

 Personal life

 Caliskan is married to Turkish international relations academic and author Emre Caliskan.
 In 2024, she gave birth to her first child.
-Her mother, Alev Cazimoglu is also a member of Enfield Council.
+Her mother, Alev Cazimoglu, is also a member of Enfield Council.